 “It’s not what you know, it’s how you use what you know.”

 The law at its best is a living organism that changes with society.
-This is particularly true in Ian’s practice of employment law, in a world increasingly shifting to a gig and platform economy – a paradigm shift that he is both watching keenly and writing articles about.
-Little wonder then, that Ian is considered the expert, go-to practitioner for Employment & Labour.
-He has honed his expertise fighting numerous high profile cases and advising multinationals and C-Suite executives extensively in the areas of non-competition, dismissal, data privacy, harassment, M&A employee transfers and industrial relations.
+This is particularly true in Ian’s practice of employment law, in a world increasingly shifting to a gig and platform economy – a paradigm shift that he is both watching keenly, and writing and speaking about.
+Little wonder then, that practice head Ian is considered the go-to expert for Employment & Labour.
+He has honed his expertise fighting numerous high profile cases and advising multinationals and C-Suite executives extensively in the areas of non-competition, dismissal, redundancy, retirement, data privacy, harassment, M&A employee transfers, investigations and industrial relations.

 Employment and labour issues naturally also cross cultures and geographic boundaries, and this has seen Ian travel extensively to speak at diverse conferences and forums.
 It provides a good opportunity for travel too – Ian otherwise tends to spend his holidays only going to wintry climes to hone his off-piste snowboarding.